wxxsw/GSMessages/README.md

 }
 ```

-To set a custom fonts and background colors in the following ways:
+To set custom fonts and background colors in the following ways:
 ```Swift
 GSMessage.font = UIFont.boldSystemFontOfSize(12)
 GSMessage.successBackgroundColor = .greenColor()